Check the configuration¶

 On the other LaunchPads, the serial console is not affected by the debugging session, as the USB connection acts as a hub for the programmer, the debugger and the serial console.

 The debugger for chipKIT boards only allows ignoring the breakpoint a certain number of times, but not setting a condition for the breakpoint.
 Similarly, it doesn't support the association of an action to a breakpoint.

 The Debug target turns code optimisation off, so the resulting executable file may be bigger than when compiled with another target.

-Once the debugging session is ended, some boards require a specific procedure to return to the initial mode.
-For more information,
+Once the debugging session is ended, some boards require a specific procedure to return to their initial modes and configurations.

 - Please refer to Restore initial mode on specific boards .